openstack-archive/docs-specs/specs/liberty/openstacklabs.rst

  http://creativecommons.org/licenses/by/3.0/legalcode

 ==============
-OpenStack Labs
+openstack labs
 ==============

 https://blueprints.launchpad.net/openstack-manuals/+spec/openstack-labs

-OpenStack Labs will provide automated way of deploying a multi node OpenStack cluster on a lean basis.
-OpenStack Labs should provide a easy way to setup OpenStack cluster which should be a good starting point for beginners to learn OpenStack, and for advanced users to test out new features, check out different capabilities of OpenStack.
+OpenStack is made of many projects, with a complex mash of technologies, openstack-labs will provide automated way of deploying a multi node OpenStack cluster on a lean basis.
+Labs scripts should provide an easy way to setup OpenStack cluster which should be a good starting point for beginners to learn OpenStack, and for advanced users to test out new features, check out different capabilities of OpenStack.
-On top of that OpenStack Labs will also be a good way to test the install guides on a regular basis.
+On top of that openstack-labs will also be a good way to test the install guides on a regular basis.

 Problem description
 ===================

-Deploying OpenStack could be really challenging for beginners.
-OpenStack Labs would provide a simple automated way to have a multi-node vanilla OpenStack deployment on virtual machines.
-The following are the unique
+Deploying OpenStack could be really challenging for beginners. openstack-labs would provide a simple automated way to have a multi-node vanilla openstack deployment on virtual machines.
+The following are the unique traits:
-traits:

 * Easy to setup and run.
 * Minimal dependencies.